Have a Nice Day (band): Afterwards

 Fiona Lee Maynard started her solo career with her version of "Not Crying Anymore", as a single in August 1994 and followed with a reworked version of Handlelight issued as My Time in November.
 Fiona Lee and Lomas became domestic partners and later married.
 In 1995 the pair formed another group, In Vivo, which included members of Concrete Blonde.
 They released a self-titled album in January 1996, which was produced by Johnette Napolitano (of Concrete Blonde).
 The group toured Australia in 1997 and again in 1998.
 In that year, Fiona Lee and Lomas with Kris Harris on drums for In Vivo added Dave Thomas on guitar.
 They recorded an EP, Scary (June 1999) with Boggia on keyboards.

 Glenn Maynard had joined Violetine, and in mid-1997 he moved into alternate rockers, Pollyanna, on drums during recording of that group's second album, Hello Halo (late 1997).
 He left before they released their fourth album, Didn't Feel a Thing, in July 2001.
 In June 2013 Fiona Lee organised and performed in a tribute concert for former Divinyls singer, Chrissy Amphlett, who had died in April of that year.

+As of 2025, both Fiona Lee and Glenn are currently playing in the Painters and Dockers.